jaspector

 As of March 2026, Butler County has no enacted countywide zoning regulations and no structural building permit program for unincorporated areas.
 The Planning Commission (established late 2025) is developing a comprehensive plan and possible zoning regulations (estimated 9-10 months).
 However, statewide permits remain mandatory.

-Typical processing time is No county building permit program currently exists for unincorporated areas.
+Building permit processing times in unincorporated Butler County, NE typically run No county building permit program currently exists for unincorporated areas.
 Statewide permits (NSED, DWEE, SFM, NDEE) have their own processing timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Butler County, NE.
 The following work is generally exempt: Agricultural building exemption: Structures on farmsteads of 20+ acres producing $1,000+/year in farm products are exempt from building permits per Nebraska Revised Statutes § 23-114.03.
 This exemption will remain a relevant carve-out once county zoning is adopted.
 Exemption does not cover electrical, floodplain, or wastewater requirements..
 Note: Although unincorporated Butler County currently has no county building permit program, statewide permits for electrical, wastewater, fire safety, and stormwater are still required.
 Agricultural exemptions apply only to the building permit component, not to these statewide requirements.
+When in doubt, confirm with the local building department before starting work.